John is an ex-Royal Marine Captain and former Commanding officer of the Mountain and Arctic Warfare Cadre.

 Meinir is a GP with an interest in Sports and Musculoskeletal Medicine.
 She draws on a wealth of knowledge, coming from 8 years’ experience in emergency and trauma medicine in Australia, United Kingdom and Ireland.

-Affectionately known within the team as MJ, she was chosen as the Medic for Team Wales at the Delhi Commonwealth Games 2010, she looked after both able-bodied and disabled athletes for 4 years post Delhi.
-More recently MJ was the doctor for the successful Greenland crossing for Pete Bowker and the Team of 65DN in May 2015.
+She was chosen as the Medic for Team Wales at the Delhi Commonwealth Games 2010 and looked after both able-bodied and disabled athletes for 4 years post Delhi.
+More recently Meinir was the doctor for the successful Greenland crossing for Pete Bowker and the Team of 65DN in May 2015.

 She continues her support for 65DN in their next expedition to conquer Antarctica’s Mount Vinson.